Travertine Maintenance and Care: Everything You Need to Know

-Another basic procedure which precedes any other travertine restoration is deep cleaning.
+Another basic procedure that precedes any other travertine restoration is deep cleaning.
 Experts use high-speed scrubbing machines and vapor steam cleaning machines to access the hardest spots.
 Even the deep-seated grime that fills the pits and cracks of travertine and the grout lines can be wiped away with these machines and stone-safe cleaning products.

 The grout lines between travertine tiles can take the beauty away from this beautiful stone.
 Grout lines can be sealed with Sir Grout's proprietary ColorSeal, as shown in the shower below.
 ColorSealing consists of applying an epoxy-based sealant that protects the grout from mold, mildew, moisture, and stains.
 At the same time, it gets recolored in any hue the client desires.

 Basic Travertine CareTravertine needs a consistent care routine.
 The following tips are easy and very effective at keeping travertine in top conditions.

-If you are cleaning a floor, sweep it with a soft broom or a dry dust mop.
+- If you are cleaning a floor, sweep it with a soft broom or a dry dust mop.
 You can also vacuum to get rid of grit and dust.
 Do not use tough brooms, those can scratch the surface of the travertine.
 Do not use a full-sized canister vacuum cleaner, use a handheld one.
 Dry cleaning your travertine is a good idea for daily maintenance.

 - For any travertine surface, use a high-quality neutral cleaner.
 Be careful that the product you use is labeled as safe for natural stone.
 Avoid over-the-counter cleaning products that contain acidic substances, which can etch and damage the stone.

-Warm water, gentle cleaners, and a microfiber rag or mop are enough to maintain travertine.
+- Warm water, gentle cleaners, and a microfiber rag or mop are enough to maintain travertine.
 Once you've wiped the surface with this, you can get rid of the moisture on it with a dry microfiber rag or mop.
 Mopping can be done once a week and it will be enough.

-If a spill occurs, wipe it up immediately.
+- If a spill occurs, wipe it up immediately.
 This will avoid stains or etch marks.

-Protect your floors with carpets and rugs and get rubber protectants for furniture.
+- Protect your floors with carpets and rugs and get rubber protectants for furniture.
 Use placemats, coasters, caddies, and trivets on kitchen counters.
 Use vanity trays on bathroom surfaces and protect mantlepieces with placemats.

-You can deep-clean your floors or other surfaces twice a year with an automatic scrubber or a vapor steam cleaner.
+- You can deep-clean your floors or other surfaces twice a year with an automatic scrubber or a vapor steam cleaner.

 - Squeegee your travertine shower after each use.
 Keep the bathroom ventilated to avoid moisture.

-Be sure that your tiles and grout are in optimal condition.
+- Be sure that your tiles and grout are in optimal condition.
 Check for cracks, discoloring, or chipping every six months.
 If you find any problem, call the experts.

-Your travertine surfaces will last longer if you seal the stone.
+- Your travertine surfaces will last longer if you seal the stone.

 If you found this article helpful then let us know in the comments section below.
 Likewise, feel free to share it using the share options below.
 Want us to cover another topic of your interest pertaining to hard surface restoration?
-If so, then like us and follow us on social media, and post to any of our social media profiles the topic you'd like us to discuss: Facebook Sir Grout, Twitter @SirGrout, Instagram @sirgrout, and Google+ Sir Grout International.
+If so, then like us and follow us on social media, and post to any of our social media profiles the topic you'd like us to discuss: Facebook Sir Grout, Instagram @sirgrout, and Twitter @SirGrout.